missoso/my-try-EDA-install-script/README.md

 # my-try-EDA-install-script

-Goal is to install EDA in the fastest way possible and link it with a LLM key (from open.ai) and with the clab connector thus allowing a container lab topology to be connected directly to the EDA instance
+Goal is to install EDA and link it with the clab connector thus allowing a container lab topology to be connected directly to the EDA instance.

+During the EDA installation it is possible to add the LLM key directly into the installation process, but it can be added afterwards with a serie of commands also detailed in this repository.

-1 - Try-EDA with a fine tune to allow it to work with the Containerlab EDA Connector Tool 2 - Install kubectl (if not already installed)
+1 - Try-EDA with a fine tune to allow it to work with the Containerlab EDA Connector Tool

+2 - Install kubectl (if not already installed)

-3 - EDA license
+3 - Add the EDA license

 4 - Containerlab EDA Connector Tool instalation

+5 - Connect a containerlab tpology to EDA

+6 - (optional) Add a LLM key to EDA